leequarella/VirtualMerchant-Ruby/README.md

 ###Testing

-For testing, edit the config.yml file to include your virtual merchant account credentials.
+For testing, edit the config.yml file to include your virtual merchant account credentials and encrypted card data.